 This property associates an instance of E89 Propositional Object with a structural part of it that is by itself an instance of E89 Propositional Object.

 This property is transitive.
+This property is asymmetric.

 • Dante's "Divine Comedy" (E89) has component Dante's "Hell" (E89).
 (Alighieri, 1956)